Thomas M. King: Political positions

-Final Days
+Final days

 Fr.
 King turned 80 on May 9, 2009.
-Many different groups of friends, colleagues, and former students came together to celebrate his 80th birthday and 40 years of 11:15pm Mass over the months of May and June.
-On June 23, 2009, King died of heart attack in his bedroom at the Jesuit Residence at Georgetown University in Washington, DC.
+Many different groups of friends, colleagues, and former students came together to celebrate his 80th birthday and 40 years of 11:15 pm Mass over the months of May and June.
+On June 23, 2009, King died of heart attack in his bedroom at the Jesuit Residence at Georgetown University in Washington, D.C.